dorukalkan/pgdatahub/README.md

 - Extensive error handling and logging
 - Secure database configuration

-You can check out [StrataScratch](https://www.stratascratch.com) for data science resources and watch Nate's tutorials here:
+You can check out [StrataScratch](https://www.stratascratch.com) for data science resources and watch their tutorials here:
 - [Solve Data Science Tasks In Python](https://youtu.be/wqBFgaMgFQA?feature=shared)
 - [Automating Your Data Science Tasks In Python](https://youtu.be/TDwy1lSjEZo?feature=shared)
 - [Applying Software Engineering Principles To Your Data Science Tasks In Python](https://youtu.be/N0aHeKyNEto?feature=shared)